-It can also ease aches and pains, boost your immune system and improve your circulation — it’s a cheap and broadly accessible activity that requires little to no specialist equipment.
-However, it’s not without risks.
-In 2022, there were 226 deaths in the UK from accidental drownings, across inland and coastal locations.
+It can also ease aches and pains, boost your immune system and improve your circulation — it’s a relatively cheap and broadly accessible activity that requires little to no specialist equipment.
+However, it is not without risks.
+In 2024, there were 193 deaths in the UK from accidental drownings, across inland and coastal locations.

 How to prepare for a safe swim